L. Gasseri FAQs

 CHECKLIST: HOW TO FERMENT CORRECTLY

-• This product is primarily designed for dairy milks.
+• This product is designed for dairy milks.
+We don't have dairy-free recipes.
 Use dairy without additives or with the least additives possible.
 Best options are:

 • ultra-pasteurized half-and-half, or